pepa65/lmdescrypt/README.md

   - Run the script: `bash zfse` which will tweak and start up Ubiquity.
   - In the 'Installation type' screen choose 'Erase whole disk' and then click on 'Advanced features...' and then 'EXPERIMENTAL: Erase disk and use ZFS'.
-  - Reboot into the new install.
+  - Reboot into the new install!
-  - Download the script to encrypt the swap partition: `wget 4e4.win/encswap`.
-  - Run the script: `bash encswap`.

 ## Rationale
 The `lmdescrypt` had a long run and helped installing Ubuntu / Linux Mint on